yuvalmGS/gigaspaces-wiki-jekyll/xap100net/net-tutorial-part1.markdown

 #### Nested Collections
 It is possible to query embedded collections.
 Our user class has a collection groups that he belongs to.
-We can query the space for all users that belong to a certain group:
+We can query the Space for all users that belong to a certain group:
 {%highlight csharp  %}
 public User[] findUsersByGroup() {
 	SqlQuery<User> sqlQuery = new SqlQuery<User>( "Groups[*].Id = 1");